rbontekoe/BAWJ/docs/src/chapter7.md

 Pages = ["chapter7.md"]
 ```

-## Activity 7.1 - Initialize the File Infrastructure for the Documentation
+## Activity 7.1 - Initialize the File Structure for the Documentation

 Before you write the documentation you have to set up the file structure.

 #### Prerequisites
 - Ubuntu 20.04.
-- Julia 1.5 installed.
+- Julia 1.5+ installed.
-- Atom/Juno installed.
+- VSCode installed.
 - Git installed.
 - The finished [Exercise 5.1: Adding the sub-module Infrastructure](../chapter5/index.html#Exercise-5.1:-Adding-the-Sub-Module-Infrastructure).
 - A GitHub website.
 See [GitHub pages](https://pages.github.com/) for more information.